Five False Premises of Scottish Separatism: And why they make it Impossible, Impractical, and indeed Immoral for Scotland to SplitTweet

 False Premise 5: Scots should only be concerned about what is good for Scots and Scotland.
 (Therefore if we can get a better deal outside the UK then we should split.)

-I don't accept this.
-I think it is a disgracefully parochial and selfish view.
+We don't accept this.
+We think it is a disgracefully parochial and selfish view.

 We are not in the Union only for the main chance.
 We're in the Union because it is the right thing for us to do.